fsantanna/dceu/doc/manual.md

 The function `sup?` receives tags `tag1` and `tag2`, and returns if `tag1` is a [super-tag](#hierarchical-tags) of `tag2`.

-The function `tags` sets or queries tags associated with values of [user types](#user-types).
+The function `tag` sets or queries tags associated with values of [user types](#user-types).
 To set or unset a tag, the function receives a value `v`, a tag `t`, and a boolean `set` to set or unset the tag.